ArjunCodess/MINTS/README.md

 **Mechanistic Interpretability for Nucleotide Transformer Sequences**

 **TL;DR:** MINTS is a reproducible mechanistic-interpretability pipeline for genomic transformers.
-It downloads nucleotide benchmark data, wraps DNABERT-2 with the best available hook backend, extracts QK/OV circuit matrices, probes frozen residual-stream features, generates motif-destroying counterfactuals, and provides activation-patching utilities for testing whether candidate heads causally restore biological signal.
+It downloads nucleotide benchmark data, wraps DNABERT-2 with the best available hook backend, extracts QK/OV circuit matrices, probes frozen residual-stream features, scores CTCF motif support from JASPAR, tests QK-to-motif alignment, computes matched attention enrichment, and runs custom forward-hook activation patching for causal restoration.

 MINTS is built around one question: can a nucleotide transformer be studied strongly enough that a motif detector is not just visualized, but supported by converging circuit, probing, enrichment, and causal-intervention evidence?
 The repository currently targets: